BerkeleyLearnVerify/Scenic/docs/compiler.rst

 Scenic Parser takes a Scenic source code and outputs the corresponding abstract syntax tree.
 It is generated from the grammar file using Pegen.

-When you modify ``scenic.gram``, you need to generate the parser again.
+When you modify ``scenic.gram``, you need to regenerate the parser by calling ``make`` or running
+``python -m pegen ./src/scenic/syntax/scenic.gram -o ./src/scenic/syntax/parser.py``
-Call ``make`` at the project root to do so.
-Pytest is configured to update the parser before test execution.
+at the project root.
+Pytest is configured to always update the parser before test execution.

 ``test_parser.py`` includes parser tests and ensures that the parser generates the desired AST.